navdeyev/todoApp/README.md

 This project has been bootstrapped with Create-React-App using `--scripts-version=react-scripts-ts`

 ## How to run
 To run the app first start the backend by executing `yarn koa` from the cmd.
-Backend will be launched on port 8090.
+Backend will be launched on localhost port 8090.
 Then execute `yarn start` from another instance of cmd.
-Frontend will be launched on port 3000.
+Frontend will be launched on localhost port 3000.
+In order to run e2e tests first start the app and execute `yarn e2e` in a separate cmd.
 As with all apps that use react-scripts, there are other actions available through cmd.